 Enable the production of native code.

-An essential function of your data fabric solution is native code generation, which enables it to automatically produce code that can be utilized for integration.
+An essential function of your data fabric solution is native code generation, which enables it to automatically produce code that can be utilized for customer data integration.
 It may be possible to generate optimal code natively in several different languages, including Spark, SQL, and Java, even while it analyzes incoming data.

 IT professionals can then use this code to integrate new systems for which APIs and SDKs may still need to be available.
 This method will allow you to incorporate new data systems quickly and easily without worrying about high integration costs or investments.
 It will also help you accelerate your digital transformation.
 Remember that native code generation needs to function with ready-made connectors to make it user-friendly.